New Compost Service Open to All Households in Golden

 How Can I Sign Up?

 - Please call 303-277-TRASH (8727) to start service.
 Alpine Waste customer service representatives will indicate when your cart and kitchen container will be delivered.

 - Monthly fees are $9.45, subsidized by the Golden Community Sustainability Advisory Board to encourage household participation.
 You may cancel anytime.

 Thank you for participating in the Golden Organics Program.
-Your efforts to keep this material out of the trash help divert waste from the landfill.
+Your efforts to keep printed material out of the trash help divert waste from the landfill.
 You are making a difference in protecting our community and environment!